 The CCP is committed to improving Member States' capacity to achieve environmental justice and conservationgoals, in line with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the Sustainable Development Goals.
 As such, the Programme is a key actor in the fight against wildlife trafficking -for example, one recent search executed by the PCU in Vietnam discovered 528 kg of pangolin scales, 129 lion teeth, 93 animal claws, three leopard skins and assorted timber.
 The Programme also delivers advanced specialized training on timber trafficking, a constantly expanding and increasingly globalized illegal market that threatens endangered species, biodiversity, indigenous peoples' livelihoods and the global climate.
 Thus, this issue demands a highly trained and internationally coordinated response.

-In 2017, CCP launched a specialized training programme focusing on fisheries crime.
-Fisheries crime covers a range of illegal activities that are often transnational and organized in nature.
+In 2017, CCP launched a specialized training programme focusing on crimes in the fisheries sector (CFS).
+CFS covers a range of illegal activities that are often transnational and organized in nature.
 These activities include illegal shipments of marine resources, illegal fishing, corruption, money laundering and document and tax fraud.
 By bringing together PCUs, fisheries departments and other relevant actors, the Programme promotes a holistic approach to counter this form of crime.

 Intellectual Property Right violations, such as the trade in counterfeit goods, are detrimental to legitimate business interests and national economies.
 However, this is a complex field encompassing a nexus of law, law enforcement and business.
 The CCP provides the coordination and expert training required to deal with these issues.

 Trafficking in cultural property has been identified as a source of financing for transnational organized crime groups and terrorist organizations, including ISIS.
 The CCP's systematic approach to detection and seizures is integral to the international effort to combat this crime.